meulsie/Nightmare-Zone-RuneLite-bot-plugin-Old-School-RuneScape/README.md

 # My old school RuneScape bot.

 This bot will drink overload,  super combat, divine super combat, prayer, restore and absorption potions for you when needed at nightmare zone.
-The bot will only start running once it's inside of the nightmare zone region.
+The bot will only start running once it's inside of the nightmare zone.

 ## Known bug: